jimandreas/ARC-AGI-adaptive-algorithms/README.md

-This repo downloads the ARC-AGI corpus located at:
+# ARC AGI database analysis and graphical representation experiments

+## ARC AGI repo location

 https://github.com/fchollet/ARC-AGI

+## what this section does:

-into an SQLite database.
+It parses the JSON tasks into an SQLite database.
 Note that training data ONLY is downloaded.

 Various examinations of the data are now underway.
 Stay tuned.